 Learn more about HPV and vaccines to prevent cervical cancer by reading answers to frequently asked questions.

 Genital human papillomavirus (also called HPV) is the most common sexually transmitted infection.
 There are more than 40 HPV types that can infect the genital areas of males and females.
 These HPV types can also infect the mouth and throat.
 Most people who become infected with HPV do not even know they have it.
 HPV is not the same as herpes or HIV (the virus that causes AIDS).
 These are all viruses that can be passed on during sex, but they cause different symptoms and health problems.

 HPV can cause cervical cancer in women.
 HPV is also associated with several less common cancers, such as vaginal and vulvar cancers in women and other types of cancer in both men and women.
 It can also cause genital warts and warts in the throat.

 A person can have HPV even if years have passed since he or she had sexual contact with an infected person.
 Most infected persons do not realize they are infected or that they are passing the virus on to a sex partner.
 It is also possible to get more than one type of HPV.

-Men and women who are sexually active can get HPV.
+Almost all men and women who are sexually active will get at least one type of HPV at some point in their lives; however, most will never know that they have gotten an HPV infection.
 HPV is passed on through genital contact, most often during vaginal and anal sex.
 HPV may also be passed on during oral sex and genital-to-genital contact.
 HPV can be passed on between straight and same-sex partners—even when the infected partner has no signs or symptoms.

 Very rarely, a pregnant woman with genital HPV can pass HPV to her baby during delivery.
-In these cases, the child can develop warts in the throat, a condition called Recurrent Respiratory Papillomatosis (RRP).
+In these cases, the child can develop warts in the throat, a condition called Juvenile-Onset Recurrent Respiratory Papillomatosis (JORRP).